 Share the good work you do on your property to benefit our natural areas.
-Use our Watch the Green Grow mapping application to record environmentally friendly practices in your yard.
+To learn more about how to help the environment in your yard, explore our educational content here.
+Then, use our Watch the Green Grow mapping application to record environmentally friendly practices in your yard.
 Upload pictures to show your progress.
 Each positive report triggers a green spot on a county map.
 The green areas grow with each beneficial action.
 The map provides a powerful picture of environmental stewardship in our community.

 SEE YOUR GREEN ACTIONS ON THE MAP.